gtfierro/conix-network-filter/README.md

 ## Documentation

 This is a simple network monitoring tool.
-It uses libpcap to read packets off of a local interface, formats them into a simple representation of a network flow and publishes these on an MQTT broker.
+It uses libpcap to read packets off of a local interface, formats them into a simple representation of a network flow and publishes these on an MQTT broker (JSON-serialized)

 The packet structure looks like this: